linfeng-feng/linfeng-feng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 😊 Hi, this is Linfeng Feng from Guangdong, China, where it is known for its Cantonese pop, delicious cuisine, and humid climate.
 I am currently working toward the Ph.D. degree in information and communication engineering with the Northwestern Polytechnical University, Xi'an, China.
 Concurrently, I am an intern with the Institute of Artificial Intelligence (TeleAI), China Telecom.
-My research interests include **spatial audio, speech enhancement, and multimodal learning**.
+My research interests include spatial audio, speech enhancement, and multimodal learning.

 # 🏫 Educations